 In the same hour the queen was affrighted and said: That is a great sign.

 Apostates still joined themselves to [Yeshu], were with him, and there arose a great schism in Israel.

 A great schism, indeed.
 The personal situation of Queen Helena/Salome would also be quite pathetic as regards Yeshu, for it was her brother who may have sentenced her own religious mentor to death.
 Salome was apparently in the middle between the two, and who can fathom the acute pathos and helplessness of her position when forced to yield to the stern opposition of the entire Pharisaic establishment?

 Mention can also be made of Mk 15:40:

 There were also women looking on from afar, among whom were Mary Magdalene, and Mary the mother of James the younger and of Joses, and Salome who, when he was in Galilee, followed him…

-This discussion only begins to unravel the complexities and higher dimensions of that very unique individual—a man very well educated religiously, a pacifist-Buddhist, and also a man well-placed politically and socially in Israel, one who put all aside, struck out on his own courageous road of truth, and in so doing changed the face of history.
+This discussion only begins to unravel the complexities and unique story of Yeshu—a man very well educated religiously, a pacifist-Buddhist, and also a man well-placed politically and socially in Israel, one who put all aside, struck out on his own courageous road of truth, and in so doing changed the face of history.